Purpureocillium lilacinum: Life cycles

 Purpureocillium lilacinum is highly adaptable in its life strategy: depending on the availability of nutrients in the surrounding microenvironments it may be entomopathogenic, mycoparasitic, saprophytic, as well as nematophagous.

 Human pathogenicity

 Purpureocillium lilacinum is an infrequent cause of human disease.
 Most reported cases involve patients with compromised immune systems, indwelling foreign devices, or intraocular lens implants.
 Research of the last decade suggests it may be an emerging pathogen of both immunocompromised as well as immunocompetent adults.

+It is one of the most common species causing hyalohyphomycosis along with Paecilomyces variotii.

 Biocontrol agent

 Plant-parasitic nematodes cause significant economic losses to a wide variety of crops.
 Chemical control is a widely used option for plant-parasitic nematode management.
 However, chemical nematicides are now being reappraised in respect of environmental hazard, high costs, limited availability in many developing countries or their diminished effectiveness following repeated applications.

 Control of plant-parasitic nematodes

 Purpureocillium lilacinum was first observed in association with nematode eggs in 1966 and the fungus was subsequently found parasitising the eggs of Meloidogyne incognita in Peru.
 It has now been isolated from many cyst and root-knot nematodes and from soil in many locations.
 Several successful field trials using P. lilacinum against pest nematodes were conducted in Peru.
 The Peruvian isolate was then sent to nematologists in 46 countries for testing, as part of the International Meloidogyne project, resulting in many more field trials on a range of crops in many soil types and climates.
 Field trials, glasshouse trials and in vitro testing of P. lilacinum continues and more isolates have been collected from soil, nematodes and occasionally from insects.
 Isolates vary in their pathogenicity to plant-parasitic nematodes.
 Some isolates are aggressive parasites while others, though morphologically indistinguishable, are less or non-pathogenic.
 Sometimes isolates that looked promising in vitro or in glasshouse trials have failed to provide control in the field.